All Episodes

 Hey, Jeff.

-Uh, I had a question.
+I had a question.

-So uh, is there a law against violating the oath of the Constitution?
+So, is there a law against violating the oath of the Constitution?

-Because for me, people that get away with the insider trade, and you know, I've worked for the government for years, never got rich working for the government.
+Because for me, people that get away with the insider trading, you know, I've worked for the government for years, never got rich working for the government, but yet we know what their salaries are.

-How are these people becoming multimillionaires?
+How are these people becoming multi-millionaires?

-And we the people, I mean, can't hold them accountable.
+And we, the people, I mean, can't hold them accountable.

 We can't hold them accountable.

-Well, you know, Jimmy, you get into the deep water here of what is a violation of the Constitution, and at that point you get people on a thousand different sides saying this is and that isn't and that kind of thing.
+And at that point, you get people on a thousand different sides saying this is and that isn't and that kind of thing.

-I mean, let's talk candidly about Biden Incorporated here, you know, where the brother, the father, the the brothers, etc.
+I mean, let's talk candidly about Biden Incorporated here, you know, where the brother, the father, the brothers, et cetera, are making a mint.

-We've got to uh we've got to improve this stuff vastly.
+We've got to improve this stuff vastly.

-But you've hit the nail on the head, Jimmy, and uh doing something in this next election is right.
+But you've hit the nail on the head, Jimmy, and doing something in this next election is right.

-Jimmy, we gotta run here.
+Jimmy, we've got to run here.

 Thank you for the question.